Maple Syrup: Nutrition, Types, Benefits, And Substitutes

 • Level Of Sweetness: Maple syrup has a delicate sweetness.
 Honey has a strong flavor but may not be saccharine in its raw form.

-• Nutrition: Maple syrup is lower in calories than honey and also has high mineral content.
-Honey is rich in antioxidants and vitamins but high in fructose, which may be bad for blood sugar levels.
+• Nutrition: Maple syrup is lower in calories than honey and also has a high mineral content.
+Honey is rich in antioxidants and vitamins.
+Thus, honey benefits overall health in several ways.
+But, it is high in fructose, which may be bad for blood sugar levels.

 The Bottom Line